vsergeev/lua-periphery/docs/mmio.md

 ```
 Read 32-bits, 16-bits, or 8-bits, respectively, from the mapped physical memory, starting at the specified byte offset, relative to the base physical address the MMIO object was opened with.

-Return the read unsigned integer on success.
-Raises a [MMIO error](#errors) on failure.
+Returns the read unsigned integer on success.
+Raises an [MMIO error](#errors) on failure.

 --------------------------------------------------------------------------------